Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Signal Vacuity Checking

 \subsection{Vacuous Signals}

 Consider the MITL specification $\varphi=\Box_{[0,5]}(req\Rightarrow\Diamond_{[0,10]}ack)$.
 This formula will pass the MITL Specification Debugging method presented in Section \ref{vacuity}.
-However, any timed trace $\mu$ that does not satisfy $req$ at any point in time during the test will vacuously satisfy $\varphi$. {\it We refer to timed \yhl{traces} that do not satisfy the antecedent (precondition) of the subformula as vacuous timed traces.} Similarly, these issues follow for STL formulas over signals as well.
+However, any timed trace $\mu$ that does not satisfy $req$ at any point in time during the test will vacuously satisfy $\varphi$.
+We refer to timed traces that do not satisfy the antecedent (precondition) of the subformula as {\it vacuous timed traces}.
+Similarly, these issues follow for STL formulas over signals as well.
 Consider Task 6 in Table \ref{tab:taskList} with the specification $\psi=\Diamond_{[0,40]}(speed>100)\Rightarrow\Box_{[0,30]}(rpm>3000)$.
 Any real-valued signal $s$ that does not satisfy $\Diamond_{[0,40]}(speed>100)$ will vacuously satisfy $\psi$.
-Finding such signals is important in testing and monitoring, since if a signal $s$ does not satisfy the precondition of an STL/MITL specification, then there is no point \yhl{in} considering $s$ as a useful test.

-\begin{definition}[Vacuous Timed Trace (Signal)] Given an MITL (STL) formula $\varphi$, a timed trace $\tss$ (signal $s$) \yhl{is vacuous} if it satisfies \yhl{at least} one of the following types of $\varphi$'s mutations: 1) Antecedent failure mutation.
-2) Literal occurrence removal mutation\footnote{\yhl{In Section \ref{sec:LOR}, we discuss that literal occurrence removal mutation does not guarantee the existence of vacuity issue, but it has application for the falsification purposes.}}. \end{definition}
+Finding such signals is important in testing and monitoring, since if a signal $s$ does not satisfy the precondition of an STL/MITL specification, then there is no point in considering $s$ as a useful test. \begin{definition}[Vacuous Timed Trace (Signal)] Given an MITL (STL) formula $\varphi$, a timed trace $\tss$ (signal $s$) is vacuous if it satisfies the Antecedent Failure mutation of $\varphi$. \end{definition} Antecedent Failure is one of the main sources of vacuity.
+Antecedent Failure occurs in a Request-Response specification such as $\varphi_{RR}=\Box_{[0,5]}(req\Rightarrow\Diamond_{[0,10]}ack)$.
+We provide a formula mutation that can detect signal vacuity in Request-Response specifications. \begin{definition}[Request-Response MITL] A Request-Response MITL formula $\varphi_{RR}$ is an MITL formula that has one or more implication ($\Rightarrow$) operations in positive polarity (without any negation).
+In addition, for each implication operation the consequent must have a temporal operator at the top-level. \end{definition}